-- Become familiar with the canonical traditions, designers, and landscapes across landscape architectural history. - 2.
+- 1. Become familiar with the canonical traditions, designers, and landscapes across landscape architectural history. - 2.
 Understood that landscape architecture is a form of cultural expression situated in time, place, and culture, and that design ideas travel across time, place, and culture. - 3.
-Understood that historic traditions continue to be expressed in comtemporary landscape architecture. - 4.
+Understood how 19th and 20th century landscape architecture has been informed by prior historic practice. - 4.
 Demonstrated verbal and written skills for thoughtfully critical analysis and interpretation of the designed landscape.